Comparing Apples to Oranges: Learning Similarity Functions for Data Produced by Different Distributions: Theoretical Results

 \begin{remark} The factor $8$ in the definition of $H^{\ell}_x$ at line 2 of Algorithm \ref{alg-1} is arbitrary.
-Actually, any factor $\rho = O(1)$ would yield the same guarantees, with any changes in accuracy and queries being only of an $O(1)$ order of magnitude. \end{remark}
+Actually, any factor $\rho = O(1)$ would yield the same asymptotic guarantees, with any changes in accuracy and queries being only of an $O(1)$ order of magnitude.
+Specifically, the smaller $\rho$ is, the better the achieved accuracy and the more queries we are using. \end{remark}

 Finally, we are interested in lower bounds on the queries required for learning.
 To that end, we present Theorem \ref{thm:quer-bnd}, which shows that any algorithm with accuracy $O(\epsilon)$ and confidence $O(\delta)$ needs $\Omega(\gamma^2 / \delta^2)$ queries.